What is Distribution Layer and How to Choose Distribution Switch

-The distribution switch in the distribution layer plays its important role in an enterprise network, which receives traffic from the access layer and forwarding it to the core layer, determining the workgroup access as well as providing policy-based connectivity.
-However, in the practical application, the distribution layer is sometimes eliminated and the three layers are shortened into the two-layer design.
-How do the two architectures differ and when to use them?
-The following selection will describe these two different network designs.
+The switch working in the distribution layer is called distribution switch which receives traffic from the access layer and forwarding it to the core layer, determining the workgroup access as well as providing policy-based connectivity.

 It is always the responsibility of distribution switches to process Layer 3 data.
 The traffic generated from the access layer devices needs to be segmented into VLANs, requiring the upper-class switches to provide inter-VLAN routing functions so as to enable the multiple VLANs to communicate with each other.
 Since the core layer has a heavy task to handle the forwarding of the extremely high volumes of traffic, distribution switches with Layer 3 functionality are deployed to ease the workload of the core switches.